As well as having an approved podiatry degree, you need a caring manner and good communication and practical skills to work as a podiatrist

 Degree programmes last either three or four years and once you've successfully completed one, you can apply for registration with the HCPC.
 You will then be able to practice under the protected title of podiatrist.

-There are currently 13 UK institutions offering approved degrees and details of these can be found at Schools of Podiatry.
+There are currently 13 UK institutions offering approved degrees.
 You will usually be required to have an enhanced Disclosure and Barring Service check and occupational health clearance.

 Podiatry is a popular second career for people of varying ages and relevant backgrounds include: